NTUDeepSpeed/Recruitment_Hackathon_2627/slides/workshop_slides_dhanoosh.md

   - **Tab Completion**: Quickly complete commands or file names.
   - **Command History**: Use the up/down arrow keys to navigate through previous commands.
   - **Wildcards**: Utilize `*` and `?` for pattern matching.
+  `ls *.txt` Lists all files in the current directory that end with .txt `ls file?.txt` Lists files that match the pattern file?.txt, ie:file1.txt

 ---